waves_logo Docs

 mkdir /docker/waves/waves-config

-If you already have node configuration file or other data you can place it in the corresponding directory.
+If you already have node configuration file or other data, place it in the corresponding directory.

-• Add appropriate arguments to docker run command similar to the following example:
+• To map the host directories inside the container, add the appropriate arguments to docker run command similar to the following example:

 docker run -v /docker/waves/waves-data:/var/lib/waves -v /docker/waves/waves-config:/etc/waves -e WAVES_NETWORK=stagenet -e WAVES_WALLET_PASSWORD=myWalletSuperPassword -ti wavesplatform/wavesnode